Becoming a volunteer

 Volunteers remain at the heart of FRU's work.

-Some social security and most employment cases are still being heard remotely.
-However, particularly in social security, cases are being heard in person and so all reps need to be able to attend the hearing venue if needed.
+Both social security and employment cases are being heard remotely and in person, however all reps need to be able to attend the hearing venue if it becomes neccessary.

-If you are interested in training as a volunteer please see information on attending a training day.
+If you are interested in training as a volunteer please see information on attending a training course.

 If you are a current volunteer and want to take on a case you should look at the FRU Online system to see the available cases and then contact the legal officers by emailing cases@thefru.org.uk to express an interest in taking out the case.